Introduction

 • legacy-host: Deploy DeepFlow to monitor all applications on traditional servers

-• cloud-host: Deploy DeepFlow to monitor all applications on cloud servers, with all observability data automatically injected into cloud resources labels
+• cloud-host: Deploy DeepFlow to monitor all applications on cloud servers, with all observability data automatically injected into cloud resource labels

 • managed-k8s: Deploy DeepFlow to monitor all applications on cloud provider-managed K8s clusters, with all observability data automatically injected into cloud resources, K8s resources, and K8s custom labels